Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 4. Gangway Slope Miscalculation

 Gangway slope at low water is consistently underestimated during design.
-Engineers who size gangways to average water levels rather than to historic low water deliver facilities that are dangerously steep during dry seasons, drought conditions, or extreme low tide events.
+Engineers who size gangways to average water levels not to historic low water, deliver facilities that are dangerously steep during dry seasons, drought conditions, or extreme low tide events.

 5. Material Incompatibility and Galvanic Corrosion